-Ms. Dulá is also a member of the board of directors of ACCIONA.
-Ms. Dulá began her career in Mexico where she worked at Pemex (Petróleos Mexicanos), after which she spent nine years at Goldman Sachs, where she was promoted to a number of leadership positions.
-Notably, she led landmark privatizations of Spanish, Italian and Mexican companies and was responsible for a number of global debt and equity issues for Latin American companies.
-She subsequently served as chief executive officer of Telemundo Studios Mexico and founded two internet companies, Internet Group of Brazil and Obsidiana.
-Subsequently, she became head of wealth management for Latin America at Merrill Lynch, where she headed the corporate and investment banking division for Latin America.
+Sonia Dulá is an independent director at the Company's board of directors and a member of ACCIONA's board of directors.
+On both boards, she is a member of the audit and sustainability committee.
+Dulá began her career in Mexico where she worked at Pemex (Petróleos Mexicanos), after which she spent nine years at Goldman Sachs in London and New York, where she was promoted to leadership positions in investment banking and capital markets.
+She led historic privatisations of Spanish, Italian and Mexican companies, and was responsible for international issuances of debt and equity for Latin American companies.
+After this, she was the chief executive officer of Telemundo Studios Mexico and founded two Internet companies: Internet Group of Brasil and Obsidiana.
+Subsequently, she was head of investment banking and corporate banking for Latin America at Bank of America Merrill Lynch.
 In this role, she oversaw all investment banking operations, including mergers and acquisitions, public equity and debt issues as well as corporate lending.
-Ms. Dulá has also held other directorship positions such as that of vice-chairperson at Bank of America.
+Subsequently, she headed the private banking area for Latin America at Merrill Lynch.
+From 2013 to 2018, she was Vice-Chair for Latin America at Bank of America.

 Dulá was an independent member of the board of directors of Promotora de Informaciones, S.A., until December 2020, and a member of the board of directors of Hemisphere Media and Millicom until 2022.
 She is currently chair of the remunerations committee, a member of the audit committee, and a member of the board of directors of Huntsman Corporation.
 At Huntsman, she was also a member of the sustainability committee.
 She holds the position of non-executive chair on the boards of directors of Bestinver Gestion SGIIC, S.A. and Bestinver, S.A.